panva/node-oidc-provider/docs/README.md

 for example to implement an [OAuth 2.0 Token Exchange][token-exchange].
 You can check the standard grant factories [here](/lib/actions/grants).

-**Note: Since custom grant types are registered after instantiating a Provider instance they can only be used by clients loaded by an adapter, statically configured clients will throw InvalidClientMetadata errors.**

 ```js
 const parameters = [
   'audience', 'resource', 'scope', 'requested_token_type',